Spablob/mothora-chainlinkspring/README.md

 ## What we built

-There 3 main components to the development of the Proof-of-Concept:
+There are 5 main components to the development of the Proof-of-Concept:

 1) **Smart contracts** - Main Interactions: